 The church was built in the early 14th century as a sanctuary for the Old Strzegom.
 It was mentioned in 1456 as a hospital chapel, and in 1819 as a cemetery chapel.
 It was rebuilt in the early 16th century.

-The church is orientated, aisleless, with a two-bay nave, with a narrower, three-side ended chancel on the eastern side, covered with a rib vault.
-The square nave has a flat, timber ceiling, but perhaps it was originally covered with a cross vault supported by a single pillar.
-The whole church is surrounded by buttresses.
-From the north in the 16th century, the sacristy was added between two buttresses.
-Inside the presbytery there is a wall sacramentary, made of sandstone in gothic style, from the second half of the fifteenth century.
+The church is orientated, aisleless, with a two-bay nave, with a narrower, three-side ended chancel on the eastern side, covered with a six-section vault.
+The square nave has a flat, wooden ceiling, but it may have been originally covered with a cross vault supported by a single pillar.
+The building is fully buttressed.
+On the north side, in the 16th century, a sacristy was added between two buttresses.
+Inside the presbytery there is a wall sacramentary, made of sandstone in the Gothic style in the second half of the 15th century.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.